The Core Mandate: A New Digital Social Contract

 - Massive Fines: Ofcom can fine companies up to £18 million or 10% of their annual global turnover, whichever is higher.
 For a company like Meta or Google, this could amount to billions.

-A cornerstone of the Act's child protection measures is the requirement for platforms that host pornography or other content harmful to children to implement "robust" age verification.
+A cornerstone of the Act's child protection measures is the requirement for platforms that host pornography or other content harmful to children to implement "robust" age checks.
 This presents significant technical and privacy challenges.
+It's important to distinguish between two concepts:

 Potential methods include: